How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 Strong answer: Shows pre-import validation reports, quarantine for bad records, and cleanup suggestions.
 Weak answers assume your data is perfect or offer generic 'data mapping' help.

-Security & Access Control
+Security and Access Control

 Strong answer: Shows detailed audit logs with user attribution and full data recovery including relationships.
 Insufficient answers claim 'enterprise backup' without demonstrating granular recovery.

-Mobile & Offline
+Mobile and Offline

 Strong answer: Demonstrates robust offline capability with conflict resolution and shows sync status clearly.
 Poor answers avoid offline scenarios or claim 'full functionality' without proof.